Treating Chytrid

 1

 Exchanging anything with other pond owners is a great way to spread many problems, not just chytrid.
 Avoid exchanging plants, snails, fish and tadpoles with other pond owners.
+If you rescue tadpoles, keep them in aquariums - don't add them to your pond.
+If there is anything wrong with the tadpoles, you'll infect your pond as well which is a much bigger problem to fix.

 2